fltk/fltk/fluid/README_fd.txt

-Fluid, the Fast Light User Interface Designer was started in the 1990's loosely based on 'fdesign', a GUI designer that came with the 'Forms Library', later 'XFroms Library'.
-Fluid's .fd file format was originally compatible to XFroms, but later evolved somewhat ad'hoc to become what it is today.
+Fluid, the Fast Light User Interface Designer was started in the 1990's loosely based on 'fdesign', a GUI designer that came with the 'Forms Library', later 'XForms Library'.
+Fluid's .fd file format was originally compatible with XForms, but later evolved somewhat ad'hoc to become what it is today.